-1 Create an Amazon S3 bucket for your media files.
-If you are using a different Amazon S3 bucket for your media player, create an Amazon S3 bucket for the media player files, too.
-2 Choose and configure a media player to play your media files.
-For more information, refer to the documentation for the media player.
-3 Upload the files for your media player to the origin from which you want CloudFront to get the files.
-If you are using an Amazon S3 bucket as the origin for the media player, make the files (not the bucket) publicly readable.
-4 Create a download distribution for your media player.
+- 1. Create an Amazon S3 bucket for your media files.
+If you are using a different Amazon S3 bucket for your media player, create an Amazon S3 bucket for the media player files, too. - The names of your buckets must be all lowercase and cannot contain spaces. - 2.
+Choose and configure a media player to play your media files.
+For more information, refer to the documentation for the media player. - 3.
+Upload the files for your media player to the origin from which you want CloudFront to get the files.
+If you are using an Amazon S3 bucket as the origin for the media player, make the files (not the bucket) publicly readable. - 4.
+Create a download distribution for your media player.
 (You can also use an existing distribution.)
 For more information, see Creating Download Distributions (p.
-21).
-5 Upload your media files to the Amazon S3 bucket that you created for the media files, and make the content (not the bucket) publicly readable.
-Important Media files in a Flash Video container must include the .flv filename extension, or the media will not stream.
+16). - 5.
+Upload your media files to the Amazon S3 bucket that you created for the media files, and make the content (not the bucket) publicly readable.

+Media files in a Flash Video container must include the .flv filename extension, or the media will not stream.

 You can put media player files and media files in the same bucket.

-6 Create a streaming distribution for your media files: • For more information about creating a download distribution using the CloudFront console, see Creating a Streaming Distribution Using the CloudFront Console (p.
-29). • For information about creating a download distribution using the CloudFront API, go to POST Streaming Distribution in the Amazon CloudFront API Reference.
+- 6. Create a streaming distribution for your media files: - For more information about creating a download distribution using the CloudFront console, see Creating a Streaming Distribution Using the CloudFront Console (p.
+23).